SevaSk/ecoute/README.md

 ## ➕ Enhancements from base repository ➕
 - Do not need Open AI key, paid Open AI account to use the complete functionality
-- Allow contexttual information to provide customized responses to users
+- Allow users to add contextual information to provide customized responses to conversation
+- Allow to pause audio transcription
-- Transcribe any video
+- Transcribe audio of any video
 - Preserve all conversation text in UI
 - Allow saving conversation to file